 There are numerous pull-offs and plenty of parking, plus a large picnic area.

 Besides swimming, bicycling, snorkeling, fishing, hiking, beachcombing, bird watching and boating, there are two historic forts:

 The Fort Barrancas Area is onboard Pensacola Naval Air Station where visitors can tour Fort Barrancas and the Advanced Redoubt.

 The Fort Pickens Area is located west of Pensacola Beach features historic fortifications from the early 1800s through the mid-1900s, as well as miles of beaches.

-Another area we like to visit is theThe Okaloosa Day Use Area on U. S. 98, between Destin and Fort Walton Beach, FL It has picnic tables, a boat launch, parking, and restrooms with outdoor showers.
+Another area we like to visit is theThe Okaloosa Day Use Area on U. S. 98, between Destin and Fort Walton Beach, FL.
+It has picnic tables, a boat launch, parking, and restrooms with outdoor showers.

 We haul out our beach chairs and take them down to the water and use the RV for picnic preps.
-And of course our own private rest rooms.
+And of course our own private restrooms.
 And it's totally free.